Transparent dark purple Travel Guide by Insurte logo

 • Pay any associated fees.

-Regardless of the type of long stay visa you're applying for (to work, study, etc.), there is a list of documents that you will need to provide as part of your application.
+Regardless of the type of long-stay visa you're applying for (to work, study, etc.), there is a list of documents that you will need to provide as part of your application.
 You'll need:

-• A complete and signed application (which can be easily downloaded online).
+• A complete and signed application.

 • A valid passport.